skypager/skypager/README.md

 ![Logo](docs/skypager-logo-nobg.svg)

-Skypager provides you with a batteries included CLI for creating, building, running, publishing, and deploying cross platform JavaScript applications and modules, for node.js, the browser, React Native, and electron.
+Skypager provides you with a batteries included CLI and JavaScript API for creating, building, running, publishing, and deploying cross platform JavaScript applications and modules.
+Designed for modules which work in node.js, the browser, React Native, and electron.

-Publishing reusable components as modules, to npm and multiple CDNs, can be as simple as one command.
-Downloading and mirroring modules from npm, or cdns is can also be one command.
+With Skypager, everything can potentially be a module.
+A single file.
+A folder, a Google Spreadsheet or Document, a Sketch File.

-Both can be accomplished with a JavaScript API as well.
+Every module can be can be composed together and declaratively wired up, and lazy loaded.

 ## Build and Runtime Integration